- Nanotechnology 101

 - Publications and Resources

 Welcome to the National Nanotechnology Initiative (NNI) website.
-The NNI is a U.S. Government research and development (R&D) initiative involving 20 department and agency units working together toward the shared vision of "a future in which the ability to understand and control matter at the nanoscale leads to a revolution in technology and industry that benefits society."
+The NNI is a U.S. Government research and development (R&D) initiative involving 20 departments and independent agencies working together toward the shared vision of "a future in which the ability to understand and control matter at the nanoscale leads to a revolution in technology and industry that benefits society."
 The NNI brings together the expertise needed to advance this broad and complex field—creating a framework for shared goals, priorities, and strategies that helps each participating Federal agency leverage the resources of all participating agencies.
 With the support of the NNI, nanotechnology R&D is taking place in academic, government, and industry laboratories across the United States.

 The NNI is a U.S. Government research and development (R&D) initiative involving the nanotechnology-related activities of 20 Federal department and agency units.